relphrine/TAS-Agency-Simulations/README.md

 # The Geometry of Agency: Numerical Simulations

-This repository contains the Python source code and Jupyter Notebooks required to reproduce the numerical simulations, topological data models, and figures presented in the manuscript *[Insert Your Paper Title Here]*.
+This repository contains the Python source code and Jupyter Notebooks required to reproduce the numerical simulations, topological data models, and figures presented in the manuscript *The Geometry of Agency*.

 ## Overview